jdevfullstack/programming-core-concepts/README.md

 }
 ```

-Not only the statement in ELSE branch will be printed,
+Not only the statement in the ELSE branch will be printed,
 you can do a lot of things just like correct an error,
 go to a certain part of a program, etc. That's the power
 of catching the FALSE result.